mevansam/lrn-weather-app/README.md

     .
 ```

-For IOS the following key was also added to show a descriptive message when allowing access to the CamaraRoll and Location services.
+The following keys were also added to show a descriptive messages when allowing access to the CamaraRoll and Location services.

 ```
 .